DeveloperDunne/Space-Quiz/README.md

 <br>

-## 1. Website Goals:
+## 1. Goals:

+### Developer Goals:

-- I built this quiz to be fun and educational.
+- I would like this quiz to be fun and educational.
 - The quiz is aimed at primary school children.
 - I wanted the quiz to be bold and colourful but to be easy to read and navigate through.
 - The goal of the site is to provide a challenging quiz to entertain online users most.

+### User Exeperience /Goals:

+- I would like to see what the quiz is going to be about.
+- I would like the quiz to be fun.
+- I would like to know how to play teh quiz.
+- I would like to see my score.
+- I would like to be able to try to beat my score.

 <br>